wolfmanjm/GroovyJoyRovio/Readme.md

 it will ask for the login and store them in the Java default preferences location.

+Eclipse setup...

 Under eclipse you need to add -Djava.library.path=./libs to the Run configuration as this is not saved locally.
+Also in the Preferences/Groovy/Compiler check the Enable script folder support and add src/main/resources/**/*.groovy to the exclude list if not already there.

 presuming you have a ruby in your path...